 St. Michael the Archangel Catholic Church has undergone a series of major renovations since its founding in 1912.
 The first in 1953 and a subsequent renovation in 1973 served to strip most of the original character of the church.
-These consisted of removing the reredos, pews, high altar, and a complete eradication of the ornate murals and stenciling adorning the sacred space.
+These consisted of removing the reredos, pews, and high altar, as well as a complete eradication of the ornate murals and stenciling adorning the sacred space.

 What began as a renovation, evolved into a reclamation of the church’s classic character.
-Researching its history through generations of parishioners’ family photographs revealed to us the prior grandeur, and also finding lost statues and a relief carving of The Last Supper in the original alter, found in a barn, restored and placed back in the church.
-We sought to blend the old-world skill of artists and craftsman with the modern innovation of acoustical, mechanical, and lighting engineers to create a design faithful to the past, but with an eye towards the future.
-The interior walls all received artwork reminiscent of its original 1912 heritage, acoustical plaster was added along with new furnishings and the original terrazzo flooring has been refinished to its original colors.
-The historical lighting was re-lamped to LED and new LED fixtures were added to highlight the space.
+In researching its history through generations of parishioners’ family photographs, the church’s prior grandeur was revealed.
+This led to the repossession of lost statues, the restoration of a relief carving of The Last Supper, and the recovery of the church altar.
+We sought to blend the old-world skill of artists and craftsman with the modern innovation of acoustical, mechanical, and lighting engineers to create a design faithful to the past and an eye towards the future.
+The interior walls all received artwork reminiscent of its original 1912 heritage, acoustical plaster was added, new furnishings constructed, and the original terrazzo flooring refinished to its original colors.
+The historical lighting was re-lamped to LED, and new LED fixtures were added to highlight the space.

 Project Award | 2016 AIA Baton Rouge Gold Rose Award